 Best Cities in the UK: London

-You’ll have plenty of choice in Britain’s capital, London, as it is a central hub for everything from job opportunities and education, to culture and diversity, to food and entertainment.
+You’ll have plenty of choice in Britain’s capital, London, as it is a central hub for everything from job opportunities and education, to culture and diversity, to food, coffee and entertainment spots.
 There are so many different areas to choose to live, from the expensive central areas, to the more affordable areas on the outskirts of the city.
 The centrality and affluence of areas in London like Clapton, Fulham, Kings Cross, Richmond, Kensington and Chelsea come at a price, as houses here start at around £600,000, making their way up to over £1 million.
 However, a higher majority of people live in lower-priced areas like Croydon, Sutton, and Greenwich and commute to the centre, which is why London’s underground trains are usually so jam-packed.

 London ranked the lowest for housing affordability in the 2018 Royal Mail study on the most attractive UK cities for living and working, but high-paying salaries can make up for this, as London led in job earnings.
 The average salary in London for those with experience is said to be around £35-37,000, and for graduates the salary in London is reported to be 7% above the national average.
 London also ranked 2nd for job opportunities in the Royal Mail 2018 study and is, therefore, no doubt an ideal city if you want to succeed in your career.
 A Money Supermarket Index ranked London amongst one of the least family-friendlies cities in the UK, however, so it seems that London is more work-orientated than it is a family-orientated city.